bravetto/bridge/SITE_REBUILD_FOUNDATION/CONTENT_SYSTEM/LETTER_TEMPLATES.md

 **Dear Judge Ferrero,**

 My name is [YOUR NAME] from [YOUR CITY].
-I am writing about JAHmere Webb, who faces sentencing on July 28th.
+I am writing about JAHmere Webb, who faces sentencing on August 25th, 2025.

 **[CHOOSE ONE PERSONAL CONNECTION:]**
 - As a parent, I cannot imagine my child with developmental delays spending 11 years in prison